cloudposse/helmfiles/README.md

 - [Terraform Root Modules](https://github.com/cloudposse/terraform-root-modules) - Collection of Terraform root module invocations for provisioning reference architectures
 - [Build Harness](https://github.com/cloudposse/build-harness) - Collection of Makefiles to facilitate building Golang projects, Dockerfiles, Helm charts, and more

+## References

+For additional context, refer to some of these links.

+- [helmfile](https://github.com/roboll/helmfile) - Helmfile is a declarative configuration for deploying distributions of helm charts
+- [helm](https://helm.sh/) - The package manager for Kubernetes
+- [Documentation](https://docs.cloudposse.com/tools/helmfile/) - Documentation for how we use helmfile

 ## Help